Ravanger/Personal-website_src/Projects/Restoration01.md

 ---
 title: Restoration - Old Family Photo 1
 tags: Graphic Design
+summary: Restoration of an old family photograph for a client.
 ---

 Restoration of an old family photograph for a client.